-• Media literacy: the ability to access, analyse, evaluate, and communicate messages in a wide variety of forms.
+- Media literacy: the ability to access, analyse, evaluate, and - communicate messages in a wide variety of forms.

-- Typically aim to help young people become informed, active participants in the communication process.
-E.g.; To be more sceptical of media messages, and to find them less desirable To know more of how media is produced, including its misrepresentations of reality, its 'myths' (e.g. about sex)

-- To look more critically and reflectively at media
+Typically aim to help young people become informed, active - To be more sceptical of media messages, and to find them less desirable To know more of how media is produced, including its misrepresentations of - reality, its 'myths' (e.g. about sex) - To look more critically and reflectively at media - Pornography education: - education that seeks to support young people to critically evaluate and respond to pornography's influence